sourcegraph/handbook/content/departments/finance/multi-sku-arr.md

 #### Other Software notes

-If the product is listed as beta,then we will not recognize product-level ARR even if there is a clearly defined seat quantity and price (annual)
+If the product is listed as beta,then we will not recognize product-level ARR even if there is a clearly defined seat quantity and price (annual).

 It is likely (especially in the context of repricing) that a deal will have an increase in Cody ARR that corresponds to a reduction in Search ARR.
 However, this may have a net zero effect in overall contract churn.